 Telepathic Animal Communication is a Spiritual Practice

 I’ve learned from my students and clients that these questions and fears run deep.
 When we open ourselves to the possibility of connecting deeply with our animal and plant friends and all life, our fundamental disconnection as a human species from the web of life begins to be unmasked.

 This uncovering and unmasking can be painful…excruciating, really.
-We start to feel and understand how much we’ve been living as “heads on a stick”, as one of my favorite spiritual teachers describes it.
+We start to feel and understand how much we’ve been living as “heads on a stick,” disconnection from our bodies, our intuitive ways of knowing, our spiritual life-force.

 In my animal communication classes, I help people to work with these questions, challenges, and fears in ways that are positive, life-affirming, and kind.
 These questions and fears have deep wisdom to share with us, if we are willing to listen.

 There comes a point for many people of coming to a crossroads and making a spiritual choice in their lives…a choice between disconnection and union.
 When we say “yes” to connection and communion with all life, our habitual ways of thinking and feeling as disembodied humans will be threatened: our over-reliance on our thoughts and intellects rather than trusting our bodies and intuitive knowing; our human-centric, human-dominant view of the world that equates power with superiority, and our deep fears of facing our own animal natures, the truth of our own bodies, our disconnection and separation from ourselves, other species, and our planet.

 This is why telepathic communication with animals and all life is a spiritual path.
 When we open ourselves to this process, we open ourselves to truly seeing and feeling all of the ways that we’ve maintained our separateness…from life, from Spirit, from the world around us, and ultimately, from our true essential nature.
 At this point, re-connection and healing can begin.